 Approximately 100 years ago, Evansville began building a sewer system to carry storm water away from homes, businesses, and streets.
 Later, when indoor plumbing arrived, homes and businesses connected their sewage lines into these storm sewers, making them "combined" sewer systems (CSS).

 During dry weather, the combined sewers transport sewage to the City's two treatment plants.
 However, after significant rainfall, combined sewers can become overloaded with the incoming storm water.
 When this happens, overflows are directed into Pigeon Creek and the Ohio River, preventing the sewers from backing up into homes and onto streets.
 This is referred to as a combined sewer overflow event, or CSO.

+There are approximately 504 miles of sanitary and 318 miles of combined sewers under the authority of the Evansville Water and Sewer Utility (EWSU).
 Combined sewers serve mainly the older parts of town, while outlying sections of the city are served by separate sanitary and storm sewers.
 However, sanitary sewage from those outlying areas eventually flows through the combined sewer system before reaching a treatment plant.

 The Clean Water Act of 1972 requires CSO communities to restore their waterways.
 Almost 1,000 other cities in the United States have the same requirements.
 Pigeon Creek and the Ohio River are valuable natural resources that deserve our protection.
-Evansville is working closely with state and federal regulatory agencies to remediate its CSOs.
-In Evansville's combined sewer system, 9 CSOs discharge to Pigeon Creek, and another 13 discharge to the Ohio River.
-The Utility is currently developing a long-term Integrated Overflow Control Plan to address CSOs.
-You can see details of this 20-year plan on our Renew Evansville website.
+Evansville has worked closely with state and federal regulatory agencies to remediate its CSOs.